 As you read that title, your shoulders may sink down a little.
 Maybe you just let out an audible sigh thinking about a challenging conversation with a parent you had recently (or might soon have).
-Perhaps you are pursing your lips thinking about how you might avoid any confrontation at all.
+You may need to handle more difficult conversations this year than in the past, and perhaps you are pursing your lips thinking about how you might avoid any confrontation at all.

 However, having difficult conversations is necessary in order to build long-lasting, trusting, and successful relationships with parents.
 As educators, we must engage with our students’ parents in order to do right by them — even when things might be tough.
 Educators who can effectively and successfully deal with conflict are on their way to creating classrooms where dreams are not only imagined but come to fruition.

 What are the primary components of a difficult conversation?